 Recognition of Conflicts of Interest

 There is the possibility for Conflicts of Interest to exist at all levels of decision-making within the Northern Lakes Surgery Center organization.
 It is our policy to request disclosure of potential conflicts of interest so that important decisions will not be unduly influenced.
-A disclosure form is to be completed annually by employees who have substantial authority in resource allocation, Department Directors, and Administrative Staff.
+A disclosure form is to be completed annually by employees who have substantial authority in resource allocation, managers and administrative staff.
 Resolution will be handled through the chain of command or at the Board of Directors level, if indicated.

 Fair Billing Practices